 Driver's license suspensions can occur when a driver is convicted of committing a traffic violation.
-There are certain violations such as speeding, running a red light or a stop sign, called moving violations that don't result in an automatic license suspension and you need to accumulate a certain amount of points over a certain period of time, which varies from state to state, in order to get your license suspended.
+There are certain violations such as speeding, distracted driving, and running a red light or a stop sign, called moving violations that don't result in an automatic license suspension and you need to accumulate a certain amount of points over a certain period of time, which varies from state to state, in order to get your license suspended.
 Criminal offenses, on the other hand, lead to an automatic suspension.
 These include: driving under the influence, a hit and run, reckless driving, refusing to submit to a breath or urine test, driving without a license or with an expired one, drug crimes etc.

 Drivers have the right to a hearing and dispute suspensions.
 After a hearing, the suspension can be upheld, its length can be reduced or increased, or, in some cases, the license can be reinstated.
+Convictions can also be cleared from your record

 At the hearing, you can try to offer arguments as to why the traffic accident or any other violation you were convicted of was not your fault.
 You can also ask for a restricted driving permit if driving is an essential part of your job, and you could lose your job over the suspension, or if you have to drive to and from school.